nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

 - Several tests fail in Portal and TooltipPortal components due to "Target container is not a DOM element" errors
   - This is likely related to React 19 and testing-library compatibility
   - Need to update the test setup for these portal-based components
+- Warnings in ImpermanentLossExplainer tests about invalid DOM nesting (div within p)
+  - This indicates a potential issue in the component that should be addressed
 - Overall coverage significantly below targets (73.68% vs 85% target)
 - Integration and E2E tests pending
 - Need to add snapshot testing for components